-- (1) Member of the Corporate Governance and Compensation Committee. - (2) Member of the Audit Committee. - (3) From June 2012 to June 2016, Ms. Denham was a member of the board of directors of Penn West Petroleum Ltd., a company that was subject to cease trade orders further to the July 2014 announcement by Penn West Petroleum Ltd. of the review of some of its accounting practices and the decision to restate its financial statements.
+- (1) Member of the Corporate Governance and Compensation Committee. - (2) Member of the Audit and Risk Committee. - (3) From June 2012 to June 2016, Ms. Denham was a member of the board of directors of Penn West Petroleum Ltd., a company that was subject to cease trade orders further to the July 2014 announcement by Penn West Petroleum Ltd. of the review of some of its accounting practices and the decision to restate its financial statements.
 These orders are no longer in effect. - (4) Mr. Kassie was a director of ACE Aviation Holdings Inc. at the time when, on April 25, 2012, it passed a shareholder resolution approving liquidation of the company pursuant to the Canada Business Corporations Act.
 The liquidation process is continuing.
-Mr. Kassie is also a director of Reitmans (Canada) Ltd. which on May 19, 2020, received an initial order under the Companies' Creditors Arrangement Act to allow a restructuring of the women's clothing retailer. - (5) Until January 1, 2014, Mr. Lyons was a director of Royal Oak Ventures Inc. (Royal Oak), which was subject to cease trade orders in each of the provinces of British Columbia, Alberta, Ontario and Québec due to the failure of Royal Oak to file financial statements since the financial year ended December 31, 2003.
+Mr. Kassie is also a director of Reitmans (Canada) Ltd. which on May 19, 2020, received an initial order under the Companies' Creditors Arrangement Act to allow a restructuring of the women's clothing retailer and ultimately emerged from restructuring proceedings on January 12, 2022. - (5) Until January 1, 2014, Mr. Lyons was a director of Royal Oak Ventures Inc. (Royal Oak), which was subject to cease trade orders in each of the provinces of British Columbia, Alberta, Ontario and Québec due to the failure of Royal Oak to file financial statements since the financial year ended December 31, 2003.
 Mr. Lyons was elected to the board of directors of Royal Oak largely because of his valuable experience and expertise in financial restructurings in the insolvency context.

-Set forth below, is the name, municipality of residence, office and principal occupation during the immediately preceding five years for each executive officer of the Company in addition to David Kassie and Daniel Daviau.
+Set forth below, is the name, municipality of residence, office and principal occupation during the immediately preceding five years for each executive officer of the Company in addition to David Kassie and Daniel Daviau as of March 31, 2022.